DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/21-Central-Limit-Theorem.md

 d. $H_{A}: \mu > \mu_{0}$, $n = 28$, $T = 2.13$

-4. In this lesson, we have used the expression *degrees of freedom* a lot.
+4. In this chapter, we have used the expression *degrees of freedom* a lot.
 What does this expression mean?
 When we have sample of size $n$, why are there $n-1$ degrees of freedom for the $t$ distribution?
 Give a short concise answer (about one paragraph).
 You will likely have to do a little research on your own.

 5. Deborah Toohey is running for Congress, and her campaign manager claims she has more than 50\% support from the district's electorate.
 Ms. Toohey's opponent claimed that Ms. Toohey has **less** than 50\%.
 Set up a hypothesis test to evaluate who is right.